Whole Dental Arch Implant Reconstructions

 It not only keeps your denture much more stable, the implants themselves help prevent vertical bone loss of the jawbone – which prematurely ages people with dentures.

-The advantage of a “removable” overdenture over a “fixed” hybrid prosthesis is a lower cost for prosthesis fabrication, and often a decreased surgical fee because of the need for less implants.
+The advantage of a “removable” overdenture over a “fixed” hybrid prosthesis is a lower cost for prosthesis fabrication, and a decreased surgical fee because of the need for less implants.
+Another advantage of the overdenture is oral hygiene is very easy, since it can be removed, the implant attachments and underside of the prosthesis are then very easy to brush and clean.

 Maxillary Hybrid (Upper Jaw):